 Is alimony taxable?
-This is a question many divorcing women ask.
-And the answer is that it depends on when the divorce was finalized.
+This is a question many divorced women ask.
+And the answer is that it depends on when your divorce was finalized.

 For divorces finalized before December 31, 2018, the short answer is yes.
 For these divorced couples, the spouse who paid alimony could take a tax deduction for the payments.
-And the spouse who received the alimony was required to count that money as income, paying taxes on it.
+And the spouse who received the alimony was required to count that money as income and pay taxes on it.
 Alimony payments could also be made non-taxable and non-deductible if both spouses agreed to this arrangement in their settlement agreement.

 Historically, women have generally been the recipients of alimony awards.
 Alimony is meant to is to provide income for the lower earning spouse, generally to allow time to develop job skills or to continue the lifestyle that was established during the marriage.
 According to the Census Bureau, about 243,000 people received alimony in 2017, with 98 percent of those being women.(1) While the majority of alimony recipients are still women, in recent years there have been more men receiving alimony.

-The Tax Cuts and Jobs Act which took effect on January 1, 2018 is expected to reach virtually every corner of American life—including divorce.
-In fact, one of the provisions of the new tax plan scraps the tax deduction for the person paying alimony, although the new alimony rules will not affect divorces or separation agreements before 2019.
+The Tax Cuts and Jobs Act which took effect on January 1, 2018 impacted virtually every corner of American life - including divorce.
+In fact, one of the provisions of the new tax plan scrapped the tax deduction for the person paying alimony, although the new alimony rules will not affect divorces or separation agreements finalized before 2019.

-In short, any divorce which occurs after the last day of December in 2018 will prohibit the spouse who pays alimony from taking a deduction for the alimony.
+In short, any divorce finalized after December 31, 2018 prohibits the spouse who pays alimony from taking a deduction for the alimony.
 In addition, the receiving spouse is no longer required to declare alimony as taxable income.

 This is a complete reversal of the former tax laws for alimony in which alimony payments were deductible.
 Since the spouse who pays alimony is generally in a higher tax bracket, being able to deduct alimony payments often lowered taxes due at the end of the year.
 Under the old tax laws, the receiving spouse was required to pay taxes on the alimony received.